 TimelyCare

-TimelyCare, a nationally available service among its partners helps colleges help their students by providing a wide variety of professional services, such as TalkNow’s 24/7 virtual health and well-being guidance, or the Digital Self-Care suite of tools to help users “navigate the unique health challenges they face.”
+TimelyCare, a nationally available service among its partners, helps colleges help their students by providing a wide variety of professional services, such as TalkNow’s 24/7 virtual health and well-being guidance, or the Digital Self-Care suite of tools to help users “navigate the unique health challenges they face.”
 TimelyCare’s scope and scale—it has licensed and diverse providers in each of the states, is currently available in over 350 campuses, and has served millions of students—means that it can help to cover some of the specific nuances that a partnering school might not yet be able to address on its own.
-Supplemental programing like this can be critical for students, and those who have access to TimelyCare should see if it can be of help to them.
+Supplemental programming like this can be critical for students, and those who have access to TimelyCare should see if it can be of help to them.